lindyjc/lindyjc.github.io/_pages/about.md

   - /about.html
 ---

 I am in my final year of my B.S. in Computer Sciences at the University of Wisconsin-Madison.
 My interests are in human-computer interaction and human-robot interaction and I am currently part of the [Robot Teaching and Teaming Laboratory](https://wisc-rt2.github.io/).
-Don't hesitate to reach out [ljchen2@wisc.edu](ljchen2@wisc.edu)!